Freud and the Literary Imagination

 Course Requirements:

-1) Regular class attendance (both lecture and Thursday discussion section; the Tuesday writing workshops are voluntary, but highly recommended).
+1) Regular class attendance (both lecture and Thursday discussion section; the Tuesday writing workshops are highly recommended, but voluntary, except for those who take the course for w-credit, for whom the writing workshops are required).

 2) Short writing assignments for discussion sessions: Prior to discussion sessions, you will be given a sheet with a series of study questions.
 These are intended to help you conceptualize and organize the problems raised by the text or texts under discussion that week.
 Prior to discussion section, you will be prompted to write a brief (ca. 150-200 words) essay or position paper on a topic from this list or a related question.